tjspecies/Predictive-Modeling/README.md

 This repository contains coursework, homework, and experiments for Predictive Modeling.
 The goal is to explore and apply machine learning techniques such as regression, classification, and neural networks to real-world datasets.
+A PDF document explaining each finding is included within each project.
 ---

 ## Repository Structure